particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 {{!-- BEGIN shared-blurb 436d14ef-9684-4d3e-85de-72de338ff565 --}}
 - Variable names are uppercase letters, underscores and numbers only, and cannot start with a number.
+- Variable names beginning with `PARTICLE_` are reserved for Particle use.
 - Maximum variable name length: 128 characters.
 - Maximum variable value length: Not limited per variable.
 {{!-- END shared-blurb --}}